tbensky/PrologScheduling/README.md

 ```

 ### The classes
-Here is a list of how classes are specified.
+Here is a list of how classes, showing how they are specified.
 These are the classes we need to place in rooms.

 ```prolog
 class(1,[geol-1200-01],1).